Revisional Bariatric Surgery

-It is important before jumping to new procedure that we understand the reason for the weight gain.
+It is important before jumping to a new procedure that we understand the reason for the weight gain.
 The first option is a RESET: We start as though you were a new patient.
 Are you following the proper diet?
-We have you consult with our nutritionist.
 Are you following some regular pattern of exercise consisting of cardio and weights?
-We may also perform a UGI (Upper GI X-Ray) and or Esophagogastroduodenoscopy, or EGD for short.
-To make sure there are not any anatomical issues that are contributing to your problems.
+We’ll have you consult with our nutritionist and we may also perform a UGI (Upper GI X-Ray) and or Esophagogastroduodenoscopy (EGD) to make sure there are not any anatomical issues that are contributing to your problems.

-In some case patients can even benefit from non-surgical medical weight loss program to help you kick start renewed weight loss.
-This a one-on-one physician-supervised program that may include meal replacement products to cut calories and improve satiety, weight loss medications, including appetite suppressants, to encourage weight loss (depending on individual needs).
+In some cases, patients can even benefit from a non-surgical medical weight loss program to help them kick start renewed weight loss.
+This is a one-on-one physician-supervised program that depending on your individual needs may include meal replacement products to cut calories and improve satiety and weight loss medications, including appetite suppressants, to encourage weight loss.

-If after exploring these other options, you are still not able to lose the weight we can consider a surgical solution.
+If after exploring other options you are still not able to lose weight, we can consider a surgical solution.

-- If you have a Gastric Sleeve: We can consider a Re-sleeve, or a Gastric Bypass, or even a SADI S which offer more greater malabsorption in addition to restrictive properties of the Gastric Sleeve.
+- If you have a Gastric Sleeve: We can consider a Re-sleeve, a Gastric Bypass, or even a SADI S which offers greater malabsorption in addition to restrictive properties of the Gastric Sleeve.

 - Finally, if you have a Gastric Bypass: We can consider a “lengthening” procedure.
 We take part of the intestine and move it further down to increase the benefit you are receiving from the malabsorption.